Budget-Friendly DIY Layered Doormats

 Step 4: How to Make Layered Doormats with Fabric

 Now it’s time to fold the corners of your fabric so they fit the rubber mat.
 Fold each corner tightly towards the mat and fold in the ends like so.
 Use a 2-inch safety pin to secure the fabric.
 We want to safety pin it so it’s easy to remove the fabric later.

 Add a large safety pin to secure the corners.
 This way you can remove it later when you want to wash your mat cover!

-To secure the edges, put a couple zots on each side between the fabric and rubber mat.
+To secure the edges, put a couple of zots on each side between the fabric and the rubber mat.